dartmouth-cs52-16x/16X-git-map/docs/dev_details.md

 Now lets add a picture of yourself and a lat long for a place that you like or are from.

-Open `main.js` in atom.
+🚀 Open `main.js` in atom.

-🚀Find where we run the method `addMarker` to create a marker for Froggy.
+🚀 Find where we run the method `addMarker` to create a marker for Froggy.
 Copy that function call and paste it in somewhere in the `SECTION FOR MARKERS`.

 Add an image of yourself into `images`.
 It would probably be a good idea to resize your image to be 200x200 pixels.
 If you don't have a favorite tool for this try [resizeimage](http://resizeimage.net/)